 Yet as we approach the 20th anniversary of September 11, I fear that if the US were to be attacked again, we would respond just as we did then.
 I can only hope that this time, I will not be silent.

-Annelle Sheline, PhD is a Research Fellow at the Quincy Institute for Responsible Statecraft.”
+Dr. Annelle Sheline is a Research Fellow in the Middle East program at the Quincy Institute for Responsible Statecraft.

 “The Long Tunnel” is a series of articles reflecting on the impact of September 11 and how it has shaped the world we live in today.
 You can read more in the series here.